wenjietseng/wjt-website-archived/projects.md

                 </div>
             </td>
             <td width="850px" valigh="middle" >
             This is a course project of IDVR 2017 and my first project related to creating haptic feedback for VR.
-We implemented two prototype for creating haptic feedback in our zombie VR game.
-The first one is a vest with eight vibrators, which vibrate in a circulation while the player gets hurt.
-The second protype contains a fan and a spray.
-It combines two feedback to simulate the gust in the VR dungeon.
+We implement two prototypes for creating haptic feedback of gust and vibration in our zombie VR game.
             </td>
         <tr>
         </tr>